VigneshKannaS/detecting_creditcard_fraud/README.md

 The project evaluates three versions of models with different handling of outliers:

-1. **Underfitted with Outliers Present**: Models trained with the original dataset including outliers.
+1. **Model Undersampled with Outliers Present**: The model was trained with undersampled data that includes outliers.
-2. **Overfitted with Outliers Present**: Models trained with the original dataset including outliers but with overfitting tendencies.
+2. **Model Oversampled with Outliers Present**: The model was trained with oversampled data that includes outliers.
-3. **Overfitted with Outlier Reduction**: Models trained with a reduced set of outliers.
+3. **Model Oversampled with Outlier Absent**: The model was trained with oversampled data that excludes outliers

 ### Final Approach